Church StreetBrimingtonChesterfieldDerbyshire, S43 1JGTel: 01246 273 224

 New patients may be offered a health check with a member of the healthcare team to ensure that any required tests are up to date and that we have an accurate note of any repeat medication you may be taking.

 Medical treatment is available from the date of registration.
 Please contact reception for further information.

 The Royal College of General Practitioners has produced a useful guide for patients about the services on offer at GP Surgeries and how to access them.
 You can download the guide below.

 A Patient Guide to GP Services

-If you do live within the practice boundary, please print off BOTH of the forms below, fill them in and bring them in to the surgery.
-Please note we will not be able to register you until you have completed and let us have both forms.
+If you do live within the practice boundary, please print off one of the forms below, fill it in and bring it in to the surgery.

 These fact sheets have been written to explain the role of UK health services, the National Health Service (NHS), to newly-arrived individuals seeking asylum.
 They cover issues such as the role of GPs, their function as gatekeepers to the health services, how to register and how to access emergency services.